Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 For parents:

-• Make or buy costumes in light-coloured material
+• Make or buy costumes made from light-coloured materials.

-• Dress your child for the weather.
-Add layers if needed
+• Dress your child appropriately for the weather and consider adding extra layers if necessary.

 If your child is going out without an adult:

-• Make sure your child is in a group of at least three people
+• Make sure your child is part of a group of at least three.

-• Discuss in advance the route they should follow.
-Ask them to call you if they plan to go on a street that isn’t on the route
+• Discuss the agreed route they should follow and instruct them to contact you if they intend to go a different way.

 For children:

-• Should the worst happen and your costume catches fire – STOP, DROP and ROLL
+• If your costume catches fire, remember to STOP, DROP and ROLL.

 For homeowners:

-• Turn on outdoor lights, and replace burnt-out bulbs
+• Turn on outdoor lights and replace any bulbs that are not working.

-• Remove items from your drive or porch that might trip a child
+• Remove items from your driveway or porch that could make a child trip.

-• Sweep wet leaves from your steps and driveway
+• Clear away wet leaves from your steps and driveway.

 For drivers: